 After some comments about folks not getting the Cocotalk in-jokes / running jokes and it being a “barrier to entry” I decided to create this silly quiz program.
 It should run on a Color Computer 1,2, or 3.
-Download the disk image here (broken link) This version is revised to correct a few spelling errors and changed the play again prompt.
-An MC-10 versions in the works.
+Download the disk image here This version is revised to correct a few spelling errors and changed the play again prompt.
+An MC-10 version is in the works.

 Below is the live demo from Cocotalk Episode 160

 (the demo starts at 1:47:40 if the link doesn’t take you there automatically)

 Tandy Assembly 2019 took take place on September 27th, 28th & 29th 2019 in Springfield, Ohio.
 The Event was moved across the street to the The Heritage Center of Clark County – Clark County Historical Society and Museum.
 It seemed to be about 75% z80 computers (Trs-80 model 1 etc)